 Drive: Cassis to the TGV Station, Aix-en-Provence (50 minutes) – allow plenty of time for the car drop off.
 We were sent by google maps on a long, winding route back to the station!

-What better way to wrap up our Provence itinerary than a visit to another Provençal market.
+What better way to wrap up our Provence France road trip than a visit to another Provençal market.
 Wednesday morning is market day in Cassis and as usual with French markets, it was hard to pull ourselves away.
 Merchants were engaging and the stalls were full of clothing, local artisanal goods and delectable food and wine.

 Cassis Market Days: Wednesday and Friday mornings